 - Get a thorough home inspection of every property you buy: When touring the property, you might also consider bringing in an experienced contractor, who can help you gauge what repairs might be necessary and how much they'll cost.

 - Consult with a real estate attorney on each deal: This can help you minimize liability and ensure you're in accordance with local laws.

 - Secure landlord insurance if you're renting out a property: This can protect you from liability should something happen at the home.

-- Have an exit strategy: Know what you'll do with the property if the market turns or you need quick cash.
+- Have an exit strategy: You should have a plan for what you'll do with the property if the market turns or you need quick cash.
 Could you turn it into a short-term rental?
 Move into it yourself?
 Having a backup plan is critical.

 You should also choose your properties carefully.
-Work with an experienced real estate agent, pull comparable sales (comps) in the area, and make sure you're making the right choice for the long haul.
+Work with an experienced real estate agent, pull comparable sales (comps) in the area, and ensure you're making the right choice for the long term.

 Getting started in real estate investing

 Ready to get started as a real estate investor?
-Check out our guide to the basics first.
-Then see our strategy-specific guides for house flipping, house hacking, real estate investment trust (REIT) investing, and crowdfunding.
+Check out our guide to real estate investing basics first.
+Then, see our strategy-specific guides for house flipping, house hacking, REIT investing, and crowdfunding.